 Brentuximab vedotin may also be used for purposes not listed in this medication guide.

-You should not receive brentuximab vedotin if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+You should not receive brentuximab vedotin if you are also receiving another cancer medicine called bleomycin.

 Brentuximab vedotin may cause a serious brain infection that can lead to disability or death.
-Call your doctor right away if you have any mood or behavior changes, confusion, memory problems, decreased vision, weakness on one side of your body, or problems with speech or walking.
-These symptoms may start gradually and get worse quickly.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.

 Before taking this medicine

-You should not receive brentuximab vedotin if you are allergic to it, or:
+You should not be treated with brentuximab vedotin if you are allergic to it, or:

-if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+if you are also receiving another cancer medicine called bleomycin.